-Course Costs Fall Interim Spring FT Fall and FT Spring \$19,152 No charge \$19,152
+Tuition Fall Interim Spring Summer FT Fall and FT Spring \$19,440 No charge \$19,440 NA

 Students enrolled in the BUILD program are enrolled in 12 to 18 credits per semester.
 Enrollment in 12 to 18 credits is considered Full Time Enrollment.
-Course cost amounts are assigned to each of the six Core BUILD course in the amount of \$2,522.
-Three support fees of \$1,340 are also assigned to students enrolled in the BUILD program.
+Course cost amounts are assigned to the Core BUILD course and BUILD Health and Wellness courses in the amount of \$2,560.
+Three support fees of \$1,360 are also assigned to students enrolled in the BUILD program.